MobileNativeFoundation/rules_xcodeproj/README.md

 # rules_xcodeproj

-This repository contains rules for [Bazel](https://bazel.build) that can be used to generate Xcode projects.
+This repository contains rules for [Bazel](https://bazel.build) that can be used to generate Xcode projects from targets in your workspace.

 If you run into any problems with these rules, please [file an issue](https://github.com/buildbuddy-io/rules_xcodeproj/issues/new/choose)!